dseruela-me/wp-bootstrap-sample/README.md

-# wp-bootstrap-sample
+# WP-Bootstrap
-A WordPress custom theme using Bootstrap
+It is a WordPress custom theme that is mainly designed using Bootstrap v5.1